deltachat/chatmail/www/src/privacy.md

 Creating an account happens in one of two ways on our mail servers:

 - with a QR invitation token
-  which is scanned using the DeltaChat app and then the account is created.
+  which is scanned using the Delta Chat app and then the account is created.

 - by letting Delta Chat otherwise create an account